wim-vdw/terraform-provider-persondb-sdkv2/README.md

 ## Run the local development tests with the Terraform CLI

-Make sure you are located in the `examples` directory.
+Make sure you are located in the `local_tests` directory.
 File `terraformrc-local-dev` contains the Terraform CLI dev configuration overrides for the local development tests.
 File `main.tf` contains the Terraform configuration for the local development tests.